crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 11. The [XWalkVersionAndAPIVersionAsync](XWalkVersionAndAPIVersionAsync.java) sample demonstrates how to get API version and xwalk version, include:
+### 11. The [XWalkViewWithVersionAndAPIVersionAsync](XWalkViewWithVersionAndAPIVersionAsync.java) sample demonstrates how to get API version and xwalk version, include:

 * XWalkView can get and show API version
 * XWalkView can get and show xwalk version